Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

 \subsection{List of Sections}

 The rest of the paper is arranged as follows: \begin{itemize} \item In Section \ref{sec:assumptions} we go over the assumptions we make about $\mathcal{M}$ and Riemannian geometry preliminaries. \item In Section \ref{sec:Walk} we define the geodesic walk on the manifold $\mathcal{M}$. \item In Section \ref{sec:Stationary}, we prove that the stationary distribution of the geodesic walk is uniform on $\mathcal{M}$. \item In Section \ref{sec:coupling} we define a coupling of two copies of the geodesic walk. \item In Section \ref{sec:contraction} we prove the contraction bound described above. \item In Section \ref{sec:mixing} we use this contraction bound to prove a bound on the mixing time. \item In Section \ref{sec:approximating} we show that one can computationally approximate geodesic trajectories to sample the uniform distribution on $\mathcal{M}$ to arbitrary accuracy in a dimension-independent number of steps if one has access to an appropriate oracle (Section \ref{sec:Approx_Manifold}).
-We construct such an oracle explicitly in the special case where $\mathcal{M}$ is the boundary of a convex body (Section \ref{sec:Approx_Convex}). \end{itemize}
+We construct such an oracle explicitly in the special case where $\mathcal{M}$ is the boundary of a convex body (Section \ref{sec:Approx_Convex}). \item In Section \ref{sec:discussion}, we discuss some future research directions left open by this paper: In section \ref{sec:discussion_polytope} we give pre- and post-processing steps that allow us to assume the target manifold $\mathcal{M}$ satisfies $\mathfrak{M}_{2} = \mathcal{O}(d^{2})$.
+This is useful when one wishes to sample from a convex body $\mathcal{K}$ whose boundary does not have bounded curvature, such as the case that $\mathcal{K}$ is a convex polytope.
+In section \ref{sec:discussion_HMC} we discuss connections between this paper and recent work \cite{HMC_logconcave} on the mixing times of the popular Hamiltonian Monte Carlo algorithm. \end{itemize}